lkesteloot/unsong/unsong-1.md

 “Hmmmm,” said Ana.
 Then: “I’ll get the colored sand!”

-“YOU DO IT OUTSIDE THIS TIME,” Erica insisted.
+“[sc]You do it outside this time,[/sc]” Erica insisted.

-And so it was only about a half hour later, after numerous fits and starts due to the sand blowing away in the wind, that the two of us stood amidst the candles and spoke the holy Name IYAR-NA-AVANTE-SHOK-TEHAN-MI-LEVAN-ZA-NAONE-KHETH-ULAT.
+And so it was only about a half hour later, after numerous fits and starts due to the sand blowing away in the wind, that the two of us stood amidst the candles and spoke the holy Name [sc]Iyar-na-avante-shok-tehan-mi-levan-za-naone-kheth-ulat[/sc].

 And Ana said: “And God is One.”